Heating System Wiring Diagrams

 T6 (HW PROG) T1 (N) Programmer HW ON, timed period active ~230V AC 0V = programmer HW output fault / not timed on

-T7 (HW OUT) T1 (N) HW demand + cyl stat calling (cold) ~230V AC 0V = cyl stat satisfied (normal when hot) or stat wiring open
+T7 (HW MOTOR) T1 (N) HW demand + cyl stat calling (C+1 closed, cold) ~230V AC 0V = cyl stat satisfied (normal when hot) or stat wiring open.
+Feeds HW valve BROWN.

-T8 (PUMP) T1 (N) Either zone valve fully open ~230V AC 0V = no valve fully open / both end-switches open
+T8 (PUMP SW-L) T1 (N) Either zone valve fully open ~230V AC 0V = no valve fully open / no orange end-switch closed.

-T9 (BOILER SW-L) T1 (N) Either zone valve fully open ~230V AC 0V = no valve end-switch closed — boiler will not fire
+T9 (BOILER SW-L) T1 (N) Either zone valve fully open ~230V AC 0V = no orange end-switch closed — boiler will not fire.

 🌡️ Checking Heating is Working — S-Plan